Vedha17Mahadevan/Aeternum-Define25/README.md

 - Final Touches: After integration, we prepared for the presentation, refined the project, and made necessary adjustments.

 ### Challenges Faced
--AI Chatbot: Building an intelligent chatbot was challenging, but we used GroqCloud's API for seamless integration and accurate responses.
+- AI Chatbot: Building an intelligent chatbot was challenging, but we used GroqCloud's API for seamless integration and accurate responses.
--UI Design: Creating a responsive, user-friendly interface was tough, but HTML/CSS frameworks helped streamline the process.
+- UI Design: Creating a responsive, user-friendly interface was tough, but HTML/CSS frameworks helped streamline the process.
--Chatbot Integration: Ensuring smooth interaction between the chatbot and website was tricky, but we achieved it with careful backend and frontend integration.
+- Chatbot Integration: Ensuring smooth interaction between the chatbot and website was tricky, but we achieved it with careful backend and frontend integration.

 ### Future Enhancements
 - Database Integration: Adding a database to store user preferences and health records.